mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/annotate2.png
    :width: 3cm

+Another way to label a node is using a node label attribute (see :ref:`node_attributes`).
+For example, `R 1 2; right .+.l=foo`.
+This labels the positive node with `foo`.
+The position can be adjusted using an anchor: `R 1 2; right .+.l=foo .+.anchor=south`.

-Schematics can be annotated using additional tikz commands in the netlist.
+Schematics can be also annotated using additional tikz commands in the netlist.
 These are delimited by a line starting with two semicolons, for example: